hyperledger/indy-hipe/text/localized-messages/README.md

 Strings tend to be somewhat more interesting.
 An agent message may contain many strings.
 Some will be keys; others may be values.
-Usually, *keys* do not need to be localized, as they will be interpreted by software.
+Usually, *keys* do not need to be localized, as they will be interpreted by software (though see [ Advanced Use Case](#advanced-use-case) for an example that *does*).
 Among string *values*, some may be locale-sensitive, while others may not.
 For example, consider the following fictional message that proposes a meeting between Alice and Bob:

 [![sample1.json](sample1.png)](sample1.json)